HmartinBio/CppProjectSecondYearMaster/Documentation/READMEDev.md

 The aim of this project was to build an interface where the user could enter informations\
 concerning a character from a specific game.
-Once the character is created, the information concerning the character are written on a character sheet.
+Once the character is created, the informations\
+concerning the character are written on a character sheet.